+UCAN understands the challenges of foster parenting and the effects it may have on their families.
 These challenges are addressed during PRIDE training and in the licensing process.
 During the licensing process, licensing specialists discuss with foster caregivers the changes that foster parenting will have on their family.
 Licensing specialists help foster caregiver applicants to assess their ability to become foster caregivers and measure the impact it will have on the lives of them and their family.
 The Licensing Specialist also makes a recommendation, which is documented in the licensing file, regarding the level of care the foster caregiver appears to be equipped to provide.
 This recommendation is based on the level of commitment displayed by the prospective foster caregiver throughout the assessment process.
 Additional on-going training is offered to address the on-going needs of foster caregivers.

-UCAN also provides supportive services to foster caregivers such as respite care, in-home behavior management and counseling.
+UCAN also helps to coordinate supportive services to foster caregivers such as respite care, in-home behavior management and counseling.
+UCAN created a respite guide during the FY23 planning cycle to help foster caregivers cultivate respite and back-up caregivers.
+The statewide staffing shortage of paraprofessional roles has made it difficult to find community respite programs, but the agency provides payment to those respite providers who are identified by the foster caregivers.
 UCAN utilizes its clinical and counseling services department to provide services with individual or family therapy to assist families in time of crisis.
 During the 2020 shelter in place and currently, UCAN's clinical department began weekly virtual platform support groups for foster caregivers to provide a platform to talk through concerns related to the COVID-19 Pandemic and general anxiety and stress related to the 24/7 care of children in their home.
-UCAN provides respite care services (when approved and available) as part of its support to foster caregivers who care for children with identified special needs.

 Respite is also available with supervisory approval for extended periods (vacation, family illness) by a provider of the foster caregiver's choosing who clears a background check and receives training and can demonstrate competency if needed for specialized needs.
 This planning year, the foster parents requested training to breakdown how respite is utilized and the eligibility requirements.
 This respite is paid through the foster caregiver board payment.
 Each family is required to discuss with the child (ren)'s caseworker the development of a respite plan.
 The plan is dependent on the level of care the child requires (children with special needs must have a trained respite provider in those identified needs), and the number of children in the home.

-Foster caregivers are able to initiate a "voluntary hold" which means that no children will be placed in their home while this hold is active.
+Foster caregivers can initiate a "voluntary hold" which means that no children will be placed in their home while this hold is active.
 It is at the foster caregiver's discretion to determine when this hold will be lifted.
 UCAN recognizes that from time-to-time foster caregivers may need to take a break from foster parenting responsibilities, and ensure foster caregivers are aware that a voluntary hold will not have an adverse impact on their eligibility to receive children.